PSY 348: Lecture 4

 If everyone gives a similar answer, it’s harder to analyze difference.

-Calculate how far each X-VALUE is from the MIDPOINT.
+Calculate how far each x-value is from the midpoint (mean)

 ---|---|